abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/welcome.md

       'information': 'Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.'
     } ] }
 ```
-On the web browser network page you can read the fetch http request to `google-analytics.com` web site.
+In the browser's network panel, you can observe the HTTP fetch request sent to `google-analytics.com`.

 ![google analytics](img/welcomeinfogoogle.png)

-You have now defined welcome info messages to display maintenance information and optionally inject JavaScript source code into the login page.
+You have now configured `welcomeinfo` messages to display maintenance notifications and optionally inject JavaScript source code into the abcdesktop login page.